 A for loop can be used to repeat the piece of code that prints a single line of multiples.

 Nesting one loop inside another creates a double loop.

 A double loop consists of an outer loop and an inner loop.

-In this example, the outer for loop repeats 10 times a piece of code that prints out multipliers of number 6.
+In this example, the outer for loop repeats 10 times a piece of code that prints out multiples of number 6.

-Can you modify this program so that each row prints multipliers of a different number?
-The first row should print multipliers of number 1, the second row multipliers of 2 and so on.
+Can you modify this program so that each row prints multiples of a different number?
+The first row should print multiples of number 1, the second row multiples of 2 and so on.

 Hint: What is the name of the control variable of the outer for loop?